nmeri17/suphle-docs/src/docs/v1/routing/index.md

 This style isn't a vain attempt to stand out but one that happens to come with some perks:

+- The same content, coordinators, etc, can be used for diverse response formats.

 - Being classes imbues them with qualities such as the ease of replacement (while temporarily modifying features) that extension brings.

 - Class methods give room for further activity pertaining to each pattern, without forming nasty callback hells.